Dover alternatives: The Portsmouth & Plymouth routes to France

 - Day sailing with kids: a cabin can be a brilliant naptime base camp, not just an overnight luxury.

-- Choose your smoothest travel day: if possible, avoid peak changeover days and allow yourself a relaxed buffer on both ends.
+- Choose your smoothest travel day: if possible, avoid peak changeover days and give yourself a relaxed buffer.

 - Be route-flexible: compare Caen vs Saint-Malo.
 Small tweaks can make the whole trip feel easier.